Bowarc/PIMS/README.md

 that would be pog

 ## Current state :
-Im able to get all the memory pages used by the target app from the dll
+Able to query all the region used by the target process Able to scan without crashing the target process

-Internal scan but for some reason the good pages are skip and if i disable the check, i get STATUS_ACCESS_VIOLATION

-Page rights checks needs to be better

-To verify that it was at least possible to scan the page of a given variable of dummy.exe i made a simple test in the start of scanner.dll

-It finds the page if the given variable, then scans it it seems to not trigger STATUS_ACCESS_VIOLATION, so it means that i can scan it, just the check arnt good yet
+Test regions are scanned successfully

+Now i need to implment more functionalities

 Notes